A savory, garlicky white bean puree with a creamy, whipped texture. Works as a delicious alternative to mashed potatoes.

 - Lemon Juice: Cuts through the richness.

-- Miso: This Japanese fermented soybean paste rounds everything out with a savory note.
+- Miso: This Japanese fermented soybean paste rounds everything out with a savory taste.
 You can use Yondu as a sub if you have it.
-But if you don’t have either, just skip it.

-- Fried Leeks: Crispy, savory, near-burned leeks are my favorite way to top the puree.
+- Fried Leeks: Crispy, savory, near-burnt leeks are my favorite way to top the puree.
 If you only have onions, you can thinly slice a small one and cook it in the same manner.
-Alternatively, go with sautéed mushrooms instead.
+Alternatively, go with sautéed mushrooms.

-- Za’atar: This Middle Eastern spice blend of sesame seeds, sumac, sea salt, and dried herbs complements the puree beautifully.
+- Za’atar: This Middle Eastern spice blend complements the puree beautifully.
 Za’atar is now widely available in supermarkets and even at Trader Joe’s.
 If you don’t have any, sprinkle the puree with a little sumac or ground cumin – or skip it altogether.

 White Bean Puree Step-by-Step

-Cook the Leeks: If you’re gonna go the fried leek/onion route, start there.
-Thinly slice the light green parts of a leek (reserve the white and dark green parts for leek-pea pasta or veg broth), and thoroughly clean them in a bowl of water or salad spinner.
+Cook the Leeks: Thinly slice the light green parts of a leek (reserve the white and dark green parts for leek-pea pasta or veg broth), and thoroughly clean them in a bowl of water or salad spinner.
 Then place in a non-stick skillet with a generous amount of oil and cook over medium heat until they’re dark brown.

 Infuse the Oil: To make the garlic oil, thinly slice some garlic cloves and combine them with olive oil in a small skillet/pot.
 Gently heat just until the garlic starts to sizzle, then turn the heat off.
 (If the garlic gets too hot, it’ll get bitter.)
 Let stand for 5 to 10 minutes to infuse.